Green Buildings 101

 Illinois residents are increasingly being burdened by energy bills.
 Both the methane gas and electric systems are raising costs for consumers for a variety of reasons including infrastructure replacement programs, fuel price spikes, and increased demand.

-• Methane gas rates have increased by close to $1.5 billion (around 100%) over the last decade and could double again over the next decade.
+• Gas costs for Illinois ratepayers have grown by $1.5 billion over the last decade, a 100% increase.
+These costs are projected to double again over the next decade.

 • Electric rates have recently increased by around 50% across the state.